The biggest e-commerce market giant is in Australia. It is making more news than ever.

 Yes.
 It is 100% possible to do this.
 In fact, you can sell in any of the Amazon marketplaces by simply registering and creating a professional seller account.
 If you generate sales, you get paid in the respective country’s currency you have the account for and are credited to your bank account directly.

 You can use the Amazon Seller Central for managing all the aspects of a product.
-Be it inventory updates, seller account, adding product details, managing payments, and managing orders, Seller Central is where you perform everything.
+Be it inventory updates, a seller account, adding product details, managing payments, and managing orders, Seller Central is where you perform everything.

 Let’s start the registration procedure: 4 Steps